 You've seen for yourself, or in videos, planes flying, rockets hurdling towards space, boats racing through the water and submarines exploring the depths of the ocean.
 Have you ever stopped and thought about the aerodynamics and hydrodynamics involved in their operation?
 There is a lot of interesting science that goes into how they work!
-Check out these science and engineering projects to explore movement through air and water.

 A technique often used in wind tunnels is to introduce smoke in front of the airfoil that is being tested.
 The smoke comes from regularly-spaced point sources, and the wind flow in the tunnel spreads it out into parallel lines, called streamlines.
 The streamlines make it possible to visualize the airflow over the airfoil.
 When the lines continue smoothly over and past the airflow, they show that the flow remains laminar, and that the airfoil is creating very little drag.
 When the… Read more

 You have probably made plenty of regular paper airplanes simply by folding a piece of printer or notebook paper.
 Have you ever tried making a "high performance" paper glider?
 These gliders use a different construction technique that involves cutting multiple shapes out of thicker, stiffer paper and gluing them together (this process is called lamination).
 There are many resources online that can get you started with the art of making high performance paper gliders.
 See the references in the… Read more